 In turn, my self belief significantly improved.
 I felt confident and assured after having the time and space to consider my work projects, relationships and future life plans in such a way.
 After a prior period of inertia, I felt bold and secure knowing how to proceed.

-Faith floated at REST Pyramid in Thailand - www.canopyvillage.com
+Life coach Faith Hill floated at REST Pyramid flotation tank in Thailand - canopyvillage.com

-7-day flotation retreats with luxury villa accommodation start at £1120
+7-day float therapy retreats with luxury villa accommodation start at £1120

-The article was first published in the Spring 2019 issue of Planet Mindful magazine.
-You can buy this magazine at WHSmith, Sainsbury's, Tesco and Waitrose.
+The article was first published in the Spring 2019 issue of Planet Mindful magazine in the UK.